mmitsui/info-seeking-intentions/src/collection-tools/spring2017/README.md

 ## Registration

 A user's participation in the study begins with registration at `signup_intro.php`.
-Then, participants register for a date for arriving in the lab and conducting the study.
+Then, participants provide their consent.
+Then, participants register for an entry interview date on a Friday, as well as an exit interview required to take place on a Monday 10 days after the entry interview.
 They receive a confirmation e-mail regarding the time of their study.

 ## Conducting The Study

+The study takes place entirely removely in several steps.
+These steps are as follows:

+### Hello

 When participants arrive to the site of the study, the study facilitator must set `arrived` in the `users` table to 1 to indicate that the participant has arrived and will conduct the study.
 This is done through `editUsers.php`.
 The participant completes handwritten consent forms.
 The participant then signs into the study through `index.php`.
 The participant then conducts the study by proceeding through the following stages (located in the `instruments` folder):